antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 ```
 :::

-An environment configured this way will allow working with Kenning and Zephyr RTOS.
+An environment configured this way will allow you to work with Kenning and Zephyr RTOS.
 For more step-by-step instructions on how to set up the environment locally, see [Kenning Zephyr Runtime build instructions](https://github.com/antmicro/kenning-zephyr-runtime/tree/main#building-the-project).

-In the end, let's create a `workspace` directory, where intermediate results of further commands will be stored:
+Now create a `workspace` director where intermediate results of commands executed further will be stored:

 ```bash
 mkdir -p workspace